jgfoster/GciForCSharp/README.md

 ### Fork

 GciTs offers a variety of `Fork` functions that take a callback.
-But since `node-ffi` supports async library calls, we don't need to do it ourselves.
+Does C# have its own asychronyous functions?

 ```C
     BoolType   GciTsForkLogin(...);